Small groups — max 12 people · Usually books 2–3 days in advance

 About This Trek

 We leave at 8:00 AM and spend the morning in the lower Muong Hoa Valley.
 The trail from Y Linh Ho down through Lao Chai is one of the most photographed in Sapa — narrow stone paths flanked by paddy walls, with Black H'mong villages every twenty minutes or so.
-Lunch is at a local family in Ta Van, cooked over a wood fire: rice, seasonal vegetables, whatever the family prepared that morning.
-By early afternoon we move toward the Fansipan base area.
-You won't need a cable car ticket — the viewpoint we use is accessible on foot and gives you the mountain on one side and the valley behind you on the other.
-Return to Sapa town by 17:00.
+Lunch is at a local family in Lao Chai, cooked over a wood fire: rice, seasonal vegetables, whatever the family prepared that morning.
+After lunch a car meets us in the village and drives back up to Sapa and on to the Fansipan cable car station.
+We ride the record-breaking cable car up to the 3,143m summit — the famous steel marker, the pagoda complex, the great bronze Buddha, and, on a clear day, the whole Hoang Lien Son range below you.
+Back in Sapa town by around 4:00 PM.

-This route is rated Easy, not because it's flat — there's a 200m elevation gain in the afternoon — but because the terrain is well-maintained and the pace is never rushed.
-If you visit between October and November, the rice is golden and the mountain is usually clear by 9:00 AM.
-March and April give strong visibility too.
-Our guide Tzu Hang was born in the Muong Hoa Valley and has been leading this specific route for seven years.
+This route is rated Easy: the morning rice terrace walk is well-maintained and the pace is never rushed, while the afternoon is the cable car with only light walking at the summit.
+If you visit between October and November, the rice is golden and the mountain is usually clear by 9:00 AM; March and April give strong visibility too.
+Group tours run with a minimum of 2 people.
+Our local guide was born in the Muong Hoa Valley and has been leading this route for years.
 Trekking Tour Sapa holds Vietnam National Tourism Authority operator license (No. 10-078/2023).

 Highlights

-Rice terrace trek through Lao Chai & Ta Van villages
+Rice terrace trek through Y Linh Ho & Lao Chai villages

 Best views: October–November & March–April

-Home-cooked lunch at a local Ta Van family
+Home-cooked lunch at a local Lao Chai family

 Meet Black H'mong families in Muong Hoa Valley